zzcyes/bloglog/src/content/notes/redux-reading-source-code-2-createstore.md

   if (!isPlainObject(action)) {
     throw new Error(
       `Actions must be plain objects.
-Instead, the actual type was: '${kindOf( action
+Instead, the actual type was: '${kindOf( action,
       )}'.
 You may need to add middleware to your store setup to handle dispatching other values, such as 'redux-thunk' to handle dispatching functions.
-See https://redux.js.org/tutorials/fundamentals/part-4-store#middleware and https://redux.js.org/tutorials/fundamentals/part-6-async-logic#using-the-redux-thunk-middleware for examples.`
+See https://redux.js.org/tutorials/fundamentals/part-4-store#middleware and https://redux.js.org/tutorials/fundamentals/part-6-async-logic#using-the-redux-thunk-middleware for examples.`, );
-    )
   }

-  if (typeof action.type === 'undefined') {
+  if (typeof action.type === "undefined") {
     throw new Error(
       'Actions may not have an undefined "type" property.
-You may have misspelled an action type string constant.'
+You may have misspelled an action type string constant.', );
-    )
   }

   if (isDispatching) {
-    throw new Error('Reducers may not dispatch actions.')
+    throw new Error("Reducers may not dispatch actions.");
   }

   try {
-    isDispatching = true
+    isDispatching = true;
-    currentState = currentReducer(currentState, action)
+    currentState = currentReducer(currentState, action);
   } finally {
-    isDispatching = false
+    isDispatching = false;
   }

-  const listeners = (currentListeners = nextListeners)
+  const listeners = (currentListeners = nextListeners);
   for (let i = 0; i < listeners.length; i++) {
-    const listener = listeners[i]
+    const listener = listeners[i];
-    listener()
+    listener();
   }

-  return action
+  return action;
 }
 ```